vks256/device-recorder/README.md

 - The lambda is a Java application and it is created manually in the AWS console, by deploying the jar file.
 - API Gateway is also created manually in the AWS console, with two methods (one POST and one GET).
 - The source code can be found at https://github.com/vks256/device-recorder
-- PS: Currently, both the APIs return HTTP 200 status, even with the error responses.
+- PS: There is a limitation with the API responses.
+Currently, both the APIs return HTTP 200 status, even with the error responses.
 Please refer to the response payload for the correct status code and message.

 ### Deployment Instructions
 - The API Gateway and lambda are already deployed to my AWS account.
-- All you need to do is to call the endpoint ""
+- All you need to do is to call the endpoint "https://rxfht8al69.execute-api.us-east-1.amazonaws.com/beta"
 - For the POST API, provide the payload in the JSON format.
 - For the GET API, provide the id as query parameter. e.g. "https://rxfht8al69.execute-api.us-east-1.amazonaws.com/beta/device-readings?id=36d5658a-6908-479e-887e-a949ec199273"